Organization

 A person can only belong to one organization.

-Service Level Managers need to manage information about external suppliers and external client organizations, while Configuration Managers are responsible for managing configuration unit providers (CUs).
+Service Level Managers need to manage information about external suppliers and external client organizations, while Configuration Managers are responsible for managing configuration items providers.
 Space Administrators are typically responsible for internal organizations.
-Therefore, service level manager role, configuration manager role, account administrator role, and/or directory administrator role) have access to manage organization records within this space.
+Therefore, service level manager role, configuration manager role, account administrator role, and/or directory administrator role have access to manage organization records within this space.

 The organization fields page provides recommendations for utilizing each field within the organization form.